yasutakatou/kuronuri/README.md

 ## very, very, very worst!!

-This makes you want to encrypt a little bit, doesn't it?
+This makes you want to encrypt a little bit, doesn't it?<br>
-But, If you encrypt all text, anyone don't know about text detail.
+But, If you encrypt all text, anyone can't see what's inside.<br>
 If possible, you want to encrypt a part of text.
 This tool help you!

 # usage

+This tool encrypt or decrypt a part of text, and create temporary file and run script.<br>
+So, secret keyword can't know anyone , and we can know script's inside.<br>

 The earlier script example.